ampl/mp/doc/tables/mysql.rst

       model diet.mod;

 Then it defines a parameter to hold a connection string.
-Since the connection parameters are the same for all table declarations in our example this avoids unnecessary duplication.
+Since the connection parameters are the same for all table declarations in our example, we avoid unnecessary duplication.
 In this case we specify all the connection parameters explicitly.
 Alternatively, you could use a DSN file name or ``"DSN=<dsn-name>"`` as a connection string.